 Global Class GHK cruise ships have GT tonnage 208,000 tons, LOA length 342 m (1122 ft), passenger capacity 5000 (lower berths / max 9500).
 Global Class ships feature artificial intelligence technologies (including facial and voice recognition for expedited passenger services - boarding, disembarkation, payments), robots (performing mundane tasks), Cineplex (theme park), Asian spa complex, multiple Asian dining venues (including fast food), both affordable and premium retail shopping facilities, roller coaster, water park (with 5 slides), surf simulator.
 Staterooms are designed for Asian families and can sleep between 2-4 persons.
 Most cabins are with two (split) bathrooms.
 Each liner has 8 sets of escalators and 28 elevators.

 Vessels' waste and water management system was provided by Evac (world's leading company building integrated waste-wastewater-water management systems).
-Company's Complete Cleantech Solution package includes a vacuum collection system, wastewater treatment plant, dry and wet waste treatment plant, fresh water desalination plants (based on reverse osmosis).
-The freshwater generation plants have the capacity to produce over 3000 m3 of fresh water per day.
+Company's Complete Cleantech Solution package includes a vacuum collection system, wastewater treatment plant, dry and wet waste treatment plant, freshwater desalination plants (based on reverse osmosis).
+The freshwater generation plants have the capacity to produce over 3000 m3 of freshwater per day.
 The contract with Evac was signed on January 3, 2017.

 On January 9, 2017, was signed a contract with ABB for delivery of Azipods (power-propulsion units), automation systems and the marine software for all 5 new Genting cruise ships ordered for both brands - Crystal and Star.
 The 3 Crystal vessels are from the Crystal Endeavor series expedition yachts (Polar Class 6).

 These are the first purpose-built ships for the contemporary Chinese market regarding onboard amenities and services (food, cultural events, shows, enrichment programs, shopping, tours/excursions.
 Cruise ticket prices will be affordable.
 In May 2019 were unveiled more Global-Class vessel details.
-The ships have industry's first theme park at sea, largest cinema at sea, world's longest roller coaster at sea, self-guided robotic assistants, industry's largest standard staterooms (sized 20 m2), Bluetooth cabin door locks, touch-screen control panel, smartphone-control of different en-suite functions (mood lighting, air-conditioning, etc).
+The ships have the industry's first theme park at sea, largest cinema at sea, world's longest roller coaster at sea, self-guided robotic assistants, industry's largest standard staterooms (sized 20 m2), Bluetooth cabin door locks, touch-screen control panel, smartphone-control of different en-suite functions (mood lighting, air-conditioning, etc).

-Global Dream (2020) will be homeported in China (during summer) and in Australia or USA (during winter).
+Global Dream (2022-Q1) will be homeported in China (during summer) and in Australia or USA (during winter).
 The liner will be also seasonally deployed in Europe (Mediterranean and Baltic itineraries).
 A second sistership will be launched in 2021.